opensearch-project/documentation-website/_replication-plugin/get-started.md

 Make sure the security plugin is either enabled on both clusters or disabled on both clusters.
 If you disabled the security plugin, you can skip this section.
 However, we strongly recommend enabling the security plugin in production scenarios.

-If the security plugin is enabled, non-admin users need to be mapped to the appropriate permissions in order to perform replication actions.
+If the security plugin is enabled, make sure that non-admin users are mapped to the appropriate permissions so they can perform replication actions.
 For index and cluster-level permissions requirements, see [Cross-cluster replication permissions]({{site.url}}{{site.baseurl}}/replication-plugin/permissions/).

-In addition, verify and add the Distinguished names (DNs) of each follower cluster node on the leader cluster to allow connections from the followers to the leader.
+In addition, verify and add the distinguished names (DNs) of each follower cluster node on the leader cluster to allow connections from the followers to the leader.

 First, get the node's DN from each follower cluster: